charleskorn/charleskorn.github.io/_drafts/how-i-collect-telemetry-from-batect-users.md

 3️⃣ Any outstanding sessions are uploaded to Abacus.
 Once each upload is confirmed as successful, the session is removed from disk.

-This concept of the upload queue has been really successful: uploading sessions in the background of a future invocation minimises the impact of uploading this data, and provides a form of resilience against any transient network or service issues.
+This concept of the upload queue has been really successful: uploading sessions in the background of a future invocation minimises the user impact of uploading this data, and provides a form of resilience against any transient network or service issues.
 (If a session can't be uploaded for some reason, Batect will try to upload it again next time, or give up once the session is 30 days old.)